blackLarks/blackLarks.github.io/source/_posts/Communication-theory.md

 ## Monte Carlo method

-**<font color= #d44375>Intuition:</font>** For simulation, we need to get the probability of error, say Bit Error Rate, we can do simulation with random transmitted signals and the random noise.
-Additionally, we always want to get the significant result with statistical confidence, so we can think of the method that we collect enough errors and do more trials to get the stable result.
+**<font color= #d44375>Intuition:</font>** Simulations estimate error probabilities like Bit Error Rate (BER) using randomly generated signals and noise samples.
+Statistical confidence requires sufficient error events and trials.

 The basic performance is Bit Error Rate (BER), which can be expressed as $\Pr [\mathbf{u} \neq \hat{\mathbf{u}}]$.
 In an implementation point-of-view, we need to find an approach with statistical confidence for simulation, taking into account the random transmitted signals and the random noise.